tlsfuzzer/tlsfuzzer/USAGE.md

 The test is tuned for testing over a WAN link.
-If the server is on a local network, it is possible to speed up test execution significantly by passing the option `-t 0.01` (in general, that number should be twice as big as the RTT to the server).
+If the server is on a local network, it is possible to speed up test execution significantly by passing the option `-t 0.01` (in general, that number should be twice as big as the RTT to the server, in seconds).
 Setting it too low can cause the test case to report false negatives!

 While the test allows for setting the expected alert response to a Finished